 In Pennsylvania, individuals charged with a first-time non-violent criminal offense may be eligible for the Accelerated Rehabilitative Disposition (ARD) program.
 ARD is a first-offenders program that will enable you to avoid jail time and a permanent criminal record.
-As an experienced Pennsylvania ARD lawyer, I can help you get approved for this pre-trial diversion program.
+As an experienced Pennsylvania ARD lawyer, I can help you get approved for this highly beneficial pre-trial diversion program.

-As an experienced ARD Program Lawyer, I help clients successfully navigate the ARD application and admission process in Bucks County, Montgomery County, Chester County, Delaware County, and the nearby Pennsylvania Counties.
+As an experienced ARD Program Lawyer, I help clients successfully navigate the complicated ARD application and admission process in Bucks County, Montgomery County, Chester County, Delaware County, and the nearby Pennsylvania Counties.
 Contact me at (215) 752-5282 for a free initial consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

 PA ARD Program Eligibility